hildealex/practica-visual-code/realme.md

 claims of duty or the obligati1111s of business it will frequently occur that pleasures have to be repudiated and annoyances accepted.
-The wise man therefore always holds in these matters to this principle of selecti1111: he rejects pleasures to secure other greater pleasures, or else he endures pains to avoid worse pains."
+The wise man therefore always holds in these matters to this principle of selecti1111: he rejects pleasures to secure other greater pleasures, or else he endures pains to avoid worse pains."jgjhgjshagdhagdjsghadjagsdjh